 Collecting healthcare data has relatively little use unless the information can be applied toward improving the delivery of care.
 That’s why Humana focuses on “moments of influence”—the points during the care of a patient at which a healthcare provider can have the most positive impact on the patient’s health.

-Humana has demonstrated the power of using data to reach these moments with the help of our proprietary data analytics tool called Transcend Insights™.
-By integrating and assessing a variety of information from medical claims and other sources, this engine identifies and predicts evidence-based gaps in care for a particular patient.
+Humana has demonstrated the power of using data to reach these moments with the help of our proprietary population health management technology subsidiary, called Transcend Insights™.
+By integrating and assessing a variety of information from medical claims and other sources, Transcend Insights’ analytics engine, the Anvita Engine™, identifies and predicts evidence-based gaps in care for a particular patient.
 The alerts the engine generates could indicate that a diabetic patient is at particular risk of disease progression, or that a particular drug would be contraindicated by another medication that the patient is on, or that a patient is due for a needed health screening.

-This type of real-time, data-driven clinical decision support, delivered to providers at the point of care, directly supports providers and their efforts to help patients achieve their best health.
-In addition, it helps strengthen the patient-provider relationship, and it identifies the patients who are in need of greater clinical resources.
-In the first eight months of 2014 alone, Humana was able to use its data insights to close 2.4 million gaps in care, with initiatives like sending more than 1.5 million alerts about medication adherence or screening reminders, as well as more than 400,000 drug safety messages, resulting in the discontinuation of potentially harmful prescriptions, according to a 2014 Humana study.
+This type of real-time, data-driven clinical decision support, delivered to doctors at the point of care, directly supports them and their efforts to help patients achieve their best health.
+In addition, it helps strengthen the doctor-patient relationship, and it identifies the patients who are in need of greater clinical resources.
+Humana’s 2016 internal report indicates that we analyzed 2.5 billion pieces of clinical data daily and were able to close 3.8 million gaps in care annually.

 The potential of harnessing patient data is not just relevant to the best treatment of one particular patient at a particular time.
 The concept also has immense promise for ensuring better outcomes across the population.

 Using and applying predictive data analytics across its Medicare population, Humana quickly identifies members who are at high risk for chronic disease or the worsening of existing chronic conditions soon after enrollment in our plans (a point where claims data alone would not be sufficient to predict chronic condition risk).
 Using this information, Humana is able to then refer these members to special clinical programs that invest significant resources toward managing chronic illnesses.
-As a result of this rapid identification and referral, the number of new Humana members who enrolled in special clinical programs increased from 32,000 in 2012 to 82,000 in 2013.
+In fact, we now serve more than half a million chronic care members and conduct more than 250,000 in-home assessments/year.

-This transformation has very real value to patients, providers and the entire healthcare system.
-In 2011, the McKinsey Global Institute noted, “in about 10 years, there is an opportunity to capture more than $300 billion annually in new value” created by big data, with about two-thirds of that figure coming in the form of reduced national healthcare spending.
+This transformation has very real value to patients and the entire healthcare system.
+The McKinsey Global Institute noted, “by about 2021, there will be an opportunity to capture more than $300 billion annually in new value” created by big data, with about two-thirds of that figure coming in the form of reduced national healthcare spending.